-Back in April, whilst still locked out of my blog by hackers, I attended an afternoon tea at Soho Hotel with Elizabeth Barbalich, founder of Antipodes.
+Back in April 2016, whilst still locked out of my blog by hackers, I attended an afternoon tea at Soho Hotel with Elizabeth Barbalich, founder of Antipodes.
 I am lucky in that this is one of the brands I work with, and one of my favourite skincare brands ever.
+Antipodes is a cult beauty brand and whilst all products, in my opinion, have their place, the collections that really stand out are the Antipodes serums and oils.

 It was a lovely event, with plenty of sandwiches, cakes and champagne to go round!
 It was a lovely group of bloggers, some of whom I’d not met before but many of us were already connected and conversing on Twitter and Instagram (I love that moment when you recognise the face in front of you in real life, but only with a circle border around it!)